WLW Heavyweight Championship

-The World League Wrestling (WLW) Heavyweight Championship, is a professional wrestling championship in independent professional wrestling promotion World League Wrestling.
+The NWA World League Wrestling (WLW) Heavyweight Championship, is a professional wrestling championship in independent professional wrestling promotion NWA World League Wrestling.
 It is the promotion's primary championship.

 The championship is generally contested in professional wrestling matches, in which participants execute scripted finishes rather than contend in direct competition.
 Some reigns were held by champions using a ring name while others use their real name.
 Moses is the current champion in his first reign.
 He won the title in a six-man tag team match featuring himself, Leland Race, and Kyle Roberts against then-champion Derek Stone, Jon Webb, and Camaro Jackson in Troy, Missouri.